Published on

 If you don't need the Android Auto app and are certain you'll never use it, follow these steps to uninstall it.

-On Android 9 and Below
+How to Delete Android Auto on Android 9 and Below

-For older phones, it’s relatively simple:
+For older phone devices, it's relatively simple:

 1. Go to your phone's main settings;